RBusarow/Dispatch/dispatch-core/README.md

 | **Name**                     | **Description**
 | -------------                | --------------- |
 | [DispatcherProvider]         | Interface which provides the 5 standard [CoroutineDispatcher] properties of the [Dispatchers] object, but which can be embedded in a [CoroutineContext]
-| [DefaultDispatcherProvider]  | Default implementation of [DispatcherProvider] which simply delegates to the corresponding properties in the [Dispatchers] singleton
+| [DefaultDispatcherProvider]  | Mutable singleton holder for an implementation of [DispatcherProvider].
+By default, it simply delegates to the corresponding properties in the [Dispatchers] singleton.
+Whenever a [CoroutineContext] does not have a [DispatcherProvider], this singleton's value will be used by default.

 ### Marker interfaces and factories